ajitrajasekharan/bert_vector_clustering/README.md

 In essence clustering reorders the manuaally labeled entities for a term into the different context independent meanings of the term, based on the cased versions of the term in the vocabulary.

-### Bootstrap labeling for NER file generartion.

-When starting in a new domain with no labels, start with an empty labels.txt and bootstrap_entities.txt.
-Cluster (run.sh with option 6).
-Add this to bootstrap_entities.txt list and repeat.

 When we start from scratch for a new domain we would need to label some terms as shown in this repo.
 A sample set is available for biomedical/phi/legal domain in  [NER](https://github.com/ajitrajasekharan/unsupervised_NER.git)